 Historic preservation.
-Historic preservation is an essential complement to land conservation, especially with respect to cultural and historic resources of the Greenway NHA, including sacred and traditional sites for tribes, historic districts, mill sites, railway depots, historic tunnels and bridges, farms, cemeteries, and more.
+Historic preservation is an essential complement to land conservation, especially with respect to cultural and historic resources of the Greenway NHA, including sacred and traditional sites for Tribes, historic districts, mill sites, railway depots, historic tunnels and bridges, farms, cemeteries, and more.
 Historic preservation may involve securing and restoring site and structural integrity, researching and documenting the cultural or historical significance of a resource, curating related artifacts, and developing interpretive materials.
-Sometimes historical preservation can be combined with economic redevelopment that serves to revitalize a property while preserving its historic character.
+Sometimes historic preservation can be combined with economic redevelopment that serves to revitalize a property while preserving its historic character.

-The National Historic Register program, King County Landmarks Program and the National Park Service provide standards and guidance for restoration of significant sites.
+The Secretary of the Interior's Standards and Guidelines for the Treatment of Historic Properties program, King County Landmarks Program and the NPS provide standards and guidance for restoration of significant sites.
 Agencies and organizations providing regional leadership in historic preservation include 4Culture, King County's Historic Preservation Program, Washington Trust for Historic Preservation and the Washington Department of Archaeology and Historic Preservation.
 Local historical associations like the Kittitas County Genealogical Society, the Roslyn Cemetery Beneficial Association, and the Roslyn-Ronald-Cle Elum Heritage Club, provide community-specific context, living and oral history accounts, and other opportunities to meaningfully connect the past to our lived present.